kubernetes/website/content/en/blog/_posts/2021-08-13-SIG-Node-Spotlight/index.md

 ### Why should new and existing contributors consider joining SIG Node?

 SK: Being a SIG Node contributor gives you skills and recognition that are rewarding and useful.
 Understanding under the hood of a kubelet helps architecting better apps, tune and optimize those apps, and gives leg up in issues troubleshooting.
-If you are a new contributor, SIG Node gives you foundational knowledge that is key to understanding why other Kubernetes components are designed the way they are.
+If you are a new contributor, SIG Node gives you the foundational knowledge that is key to understanding why other Kubernetes components are designed the way they are.
 Existing contributors may benefit as many features will require SIG Node changes one way or another.
 So being a SIG Node contributor helps building features in other SIGs faster.

-The benefits of SIG Node is also this SIG challenge.
-SIG maintains numerous components, many of which have dependency on external projects or OS features.
+SIG Node maintains numerous components, many of which have dependency on external projects or OS features.
 This makes the onboarding process quite lengthy and demanding.
 But if you are up for a challenge, there is always a place for you, and a group of people to support.

 ### What do you do to help new contributors get started?